-PNC presents Wide Open Bluegrass is the urban bluegrass music festival that closes out the International Bluegrass Music Association's (IBMA's) World of Bluegrass week in downtown Raleigh.
-The festival includes six music stages (including an incredible youth stage!), a dance tent, BBQ championships and art, food and shopping vendors lined-up along Fayetteville St., as well as IBMA's Music Expo in the Raleigh Convention Center.
+IBMA Bluegrass Live! powered by PNC is the urban bluegrass music festival that closes out the International Bluegrass Music Association's (IBMA's) World of Bluegrass week in downtown Raleigh.
+The festival includes multiple music stages (including an incredible youth stage!), a dance tent, BBQ championships and art, food and shopping vendors lined-up along Fayetteville St., as well as IBMA's Music Expo in the Raleigh Convention Center.
 The Main Stage at Red Hat Amphitheater has featured the Steep Canyon Rangers with Steve Martin, Sierra Hull, The Infamous Stringdusters and more in recent years.
 Year after year, the festival proves itself to be an excellent way to expose kids to bluegrass music, instruments, art and North Carolina history and culture.

 North Carolina State Fair

 The largest annual event in the state, the North Carolina State Fair (pictured in header) draws one million visitors through the gates each Oct., marking what many consider to be the unofficial beginning of the fall season.
 Eleven days of high-flying rides, deep-fried foods, live music, stunt shows and other entertainment (including nightly fireworks) has been a can't-miss event for generations of families.